PieterVDE/PieterCMS2/README.md

 **Repo URL:** https://github.com/PieterVDE/PieterCMS2

 The latest, most updated version can be found under **https://github.com/PieterVDE/PieterCMS2/tree/feature-comments**
 Reason: All these changes were made after the official deadline.
-Last commit: 2u30 after official deadline.
+Last commit: 2u30 (about 1:30AM) after official deadline.

 **What does this branch have more than the master branch?**